e4och/js-101/README.md

 # Methods

-Methods are basically functions that are inside an object.
-Similar to how we access the properties and it’s values inside an object, we can access the methods of the object likewise.
+Methods are functions that are inside an object.
+Similar to how we access the properties and their values inside an object.
+Similarly, we can access the object's methods.

 ```jsx
 const car = {